SoCalledChristian/socalledchristian.github.io/index.md

 layout: home
 ---

 Welcome to The Paper Pope!
 We focus on presenting concise *unorthodox* material about a variety of biblical topics.
-Each page linked below contains a quick overview, a comments section, and a PDF cheat sheet.
+Each page linked below contains a quick overview, a comments section, and a one-page PDF cheat sheet.

 Note: Everyone is encouraged to read the comments, but posting your own requires a free account.